 What is Envirothon?

 Envirothon is the largest outdoor environmental science competition in the United States and Canada for high school students.
 Students compete in teams of five to demonstrate their knowledge in Soils, Forestry, Aquatics, Wildlife, and a current issue topic.
-This year’s current issue topic is Waste to Resources.
+This year’s current issue topic is Adapting to a Changing Climate.

 How does Envirothon work?

 There are three levels of Envirothon competition: Regional, State, and National Competition.
 All of the 2023 Competitions are planned to be held in-person.
 The Washington State Envirothon Committee will be keeping a close eye on statewide COVID safety protocols and are prepared to accommodate a virtual competition if needed to ensure the health and safety of all involved.

 Washington State Regional Envirothon is the first step in the Envirothon journey!
 The top teams from the regional competition will move on to the Washington State Envirothon Competition.

 - Typically held March-April- See dates of 2023 Regional Envirothon competitions below

 The Washington State Envirothon brings together top teams from the Washington State Regional events.
 The winner of the Washington State Envirothon competition represents Washington at the North American National Envirothon.